kavkdv/hashicorp_vault/README.md

    `kubectl apply --filename DemoApp.yml`

    DemoApp.yml contains the necessary anotations to read the corresponding secret and store it in the appsettings.secrets.json file. appsettings.secrets.json could be merged afterwards with other appsettings.
+More details about annotations https://www.vaultproject.io/docs/platform/k8s/injector/annotations

    ![Demo app!](Images/demo-app.PNG)